Evviva Maria: Viva Maria movement (1797–1800)

-Roman cholera pandemic: Evviva Maria as a victory cry (1826-1837)
+Roman cholera pandemic (1826–1837)

 During the 1826–1837 cholera pandemic, Pope Gregory XVI ordained a procession in 1835 of the Salus Populi Romani icon which went through the streets and accordingly obtained miraculous protection.
-As the icon of Mary attributed to Saint Luke entered the basilica of Santa Maria Maggiore, "the Evvviva Maria reached even to the heavens".
+As the icon of Mary attributed to Saint Luke entered the basilica of Santa Maria Maggiore, "the Evviva Maria at that moment reached even to the heavens".

 In the same year 1835, Evviva Maria was included in new stamped Prayer books for the recitation of the rosary as a helpful tool to encourage penance on the Franciscan missions.

 This miracle aroused a popular devotion and turned Evviva Maria into a popular hit which would as Romans enjoyed chanting it before the lam-illuminated Madonnas in the public streets.
 This devotion struck many pilgrims and travelers, as in 1836., in 1838, the English voyager William J. Alban Sheehy, and similarly, French Trappist monk Ferdinand de Géramb. or even American traveller Henry P. Leland in 1861.
 In 1866, Scottish historian James Aitken Wylie recalls hearing ciociari pilgrims singing Evviva Maria at the sanctuary of Loreto "at the top of their voices".
 At that time, Evviva Maria became strongly associated with Italian peasant fervour.
 On another hand, it was despised as an excessive expression of popular piety as in the case of the pious movements linked to Oratory of San Francesco Saverio del Caravita led by the Jesuits in Rome as it was highly praised by other Jesuits of the late 19th century such as Felix-Joseph Barbelin in Philadelphia.